oconnor0/BeaconRoad/Book/320-Bloodlines.md

 # Bloodlines

+Your Bloodline represents not your training or skill or profession but your ancestry and your heritage.
+Your Bloodline represents your biological ties to some of metahumanity on Esgyrn.

 ## Halfblood

-* *Not fully in one world or another, the question, "Who am I", sits deeper in the halfblood's soul than in others.*
+* Not fully in one world or another, the question, "Who am I", sits deeper in the halfblood's soul than in others.
 * When you select Halfblood as your Bloodline, choose 2 different Bloodlines representing your immediate parentage or remote ancestry.
 Even though this is called Halfblood, you may select Forgeborn as 1 of your Bloodlines---perhaps you were born a Troll, seriously wounded, and grafted onto an existing Forgeborn husk.
 * Senses, Size, Stride:
     * *How do your two bloodlines manifest in your senses, size, and stride?*